 Cash used in financing activities was \$131.9 million for the year ended December 31, 2004, compared to cash provided by financing activities of approximately \$105.2 million for the year ended December 31, 2003 and approximately \$1.2 million for the year ended December 31, 2002.
-Cash used in financing activities in 2004 reflects payments for the repurchase of approximately \$169.4 million in principal amount of our 51⁄2% convertible subordinated notes and payments on our capital leases of \$543,000, offset by proceeds received from the issuance of our 1% convertible senior notes, net of financing costs, of \$24.3 million and issuances of common stock under our equity compensation plans of \$13.8 million.
-Cash provided by financing activities in 2003 reflects proceeds received from the issuance of our 1% convertible senior notes, net of financing costs, of \$169.8 million, issuances of common stock under our equity compensation plans of \$8.6 million, settlement of notes receivable for stock of \$2.3 million, offset by payments for the repurchase of \$74.0 million in principal amount of our 51⁄2% convertible subordinated notes and payments on our capital leases of \$1.4 million.
+Cash used in financing activities in 2004 reflects payments for the repurchase of approximately \$169.4 million in principal amount of our 51/2% convertible subordinated notes and payments on our capital leases of \$543,000, offset by proceeds received from the issuance of our 1% convertible senior notes, net of financing costs, of \$24.3 million and issuances of common stock under our equity compensation plans of \$13.8 million.
+Cash provided by financing activities in 2003 reflects proceeds received from the issuance of our 1% convertible senior notes, net of financing costs, of \$169.8 million, issuances of common stock under our equity compensation plans of \$1.4 million.
+Cash provided by financing activities in 2003 in principal amount of our 51/2% convertible subordinated notes and payments on our capital leases of \$74.0 million in principal amount of our 51/2% convertible subordinated notes and payments on our capital leases of \$1.4 million.
 Cash provided by financing activities in 2002 reflects proceeds from the issuance of common stock under our equity compensation plans of \$2.8 million and payments on our capital lease obligations of \$1.6 million.
-Cash received from the issuance of common stock under equity compensation plans increased in 2004 as compared to prior years as a result of more option exercises in 2004.
+Cash provided by financing activities in 2002 reflects proceeds from the issuance of common stock under our equity compensation plans of \$2.8 million and payments on our capital lease obligations of \$1.6 million.
+Cash received from the issuance of common stock under our equity compensation plans increased in 2004 as compared to prior years as a result of more option exercises in 2004.